How Does DNA Work?

-So we tend to think of DNA as a jigsaw puzzle, except there are only six different shapes and 18 billion pieces overall.
+We can think of DNA as a molecular jigsaw puzzle.
+Except there are only six different shapes and 18 billion pieces overall.

-The six shapes to consider are the DNA bases (adenine, thymine, guanine and cytosine) and the DNA backbone (sugar rings and phosphate groups).
+The six shapes in question the DNA bases (adenine, thymine, guanine, and cytosine) and the DNA backbone (sugar rings and phosphate groups).

-Because of their chemical structure and physical attractions, the bases and backbone are compelled to join together like a ladder.
-Since molecules are rule-bound, we find this beautiful order emerging out of apparent chaos, allowing for the evolution of life.
+Due to their chemical structures, the bases and backbone are compelled to join together like a ladder.
+This is how we find a beautiful order emerging out of apparent chaos, allowing for the evolution of life.

 How DNA Bases Create Genes

-How do these series of chemical molecules relate to genes?
-Let's consider Frank Ryan's analogy from his wonderful book, The Mysterious World of The Human Genome.
+How do these chemical molecules relate to genes?
+Frank Ryan has an analogy in his wonderful book, The Mysterious World of The Human Genome:

-The average gene is about 27,000 base pairs long, although some are as long as two million base pairs, which is quite a lot of train track.
-If you were to examine your entire genome (all your DNA) you would have to walk along three billion sleepers (or six billion bases in total).
+There are 27,000 of these sleepers in the average gene, although some are as long as two million.
+That's quite a lot of train track.
+If you were to examine your entire genome—that's all your DNA combined—you would have to walk along three billion sleepers (or six billion bases in total).

 Now we have the structural intricacies covered, how does DNA work?